Gr8Potato/RBLX-Targeter/README.md

 # RBLX Targeter

-RBLX Targeter is a tool designed to identify whether a user is a Red Cell Spectre target in the Roblox roleplaying game, **The Grand Crossing**.
+RBLX Targeter is a tool designed to identify whether a user is a Red Cell, Chimera, or Spectre target in the Roblox roleplaying game, **The Grand Crossing**.
 It leverages the [Users](https://users.roblox.com/docs/index.html) and [Groups](https://groups.roblox.com/docs/index.html) web APIs to perform its checks.

 # Table of Contents